-RW: I am the Director of IT & Infrastructure at Brave Software.
-As the IT team, we ensure smooth operations of servers, websites, services such as updates/downloads for our users, and provide technical guidance and infrastructure/continuous integration for developers.
+RW: I am the VP of IT at Brave Software.
+Our IT team ensures smooth operations of servers, websites, services such as updates/downloads for our users, and provide technical guidance and infrastructure/continuous integration for developers.
 The other side of my team runs our user support, publisher support, IT Support, help center (support.brave.com) and status pages (status.brave.com) to keep our users informed and supported.
 Helping users is important to me and I hope to drive that side of the organization further as we grow.

 CEC: Your company Brave is doing some incredible work.
 For those of us who are out of the loop, what has Brave been up to recently?
 Is there anything we should be looking out for?

-RW: We recently launched the world's first privacy driven ad platform.
+RW: We've launched the world's first privacy driven ad platform.
 The amazing part that makes this so unique is that the user gets rewarded for watching privacy-protecting ads.
 The user opts-in, their device will then use machine learning to study their interests in a private, secure, non-leaky manner.

 CEC: Brave’s mission to fix the web is certainly no small task.
 What surprised you most about working on a project like this?

 RW: The most surprising and honestly refreshing thing is how much the company values its users.
 We value user privacy and truly believe that our user is not the product.
 Leadership is also very supportive of staff helping out and answering users’ questions.
 You’ll see people from IT, PR, Accounting, even the CEO on Twitter and in our support channels answering users who have questions.
 That’s pretty awesome.
 This also allows us to integrate incredible feedback from our users and to improve our product in short cycles.

 CEC: How important is it for tech companies like yours to learn to how to pivot, and how do you ensure teams remain agile as they get big.
 What’s your advice?